Anuja82/Python-Daily-Projects/README.md

 ## Day 09 - Find Largest Number
 A simple DSA problem that finds the largest number in a list without using Python's built-in max() function.

+## Day 10 - Word Counter
+A Python program that counts the words, characters, vowels, and consonants in a given sentence.